kevinrfoster/ecob2000_lab2/README.md

 Lab \#2
 ================

-## in class Thursday Sept 12, 2024
+## in class Thursday Sept 11, 2025

 ## Econ B2000, MA Econometrics

 ## Kevin R Foster, the Colin Powell School at the City College of New York, CUNY

-## Fall 2024
+## Fall 2025

 <img src="2labs_c.jpg" style="width:25.0%" />

-Overall Goal: Using Household Pulse data, consider how outcomes of interest vary with vaccination status.
+Overall Goal: Using Household Pulse data, consider how partnering (being married or similar) varies with outcomes of interest.
 Note that we’re not saying “caused” since that’s much tougher to demonstrate.
 Just find some things that co-vary.
-We’ll use ggplot – you should be up to Chapter 4 in the Healy book.
+We’ll use ggplot.

-Start by writing down 3 variables (from the dataset) that you would guess would have the strongest relationship to vax status.
-Then we’ll form into groups and spend a few minutes talking through ideas to create a group ranking of which are the strongest variables.
+Start by writing down 3 variables (from the dataset) that you would guess would have the strongest relationship to partnering Then we’ll form into groups and spend a few minutes talking through ideas to create a group ranking of which are the strongest variables.
 Maybe talk about a more subtle question: what variable do you think would be most